AlessandroGiacomini/Linux-Server-Configuration/README.md

 The project deploys [tripNet App](https://github.com/AlessandroGiacomini/tripNet) on the virtual machine It is reacheable under the AWS - server at ec2-54-70-175-224.us-west-2.compute.amazonaws.com

-**Note** : The result is reached but if you are viewing this page, and trying to access the website via the IP links, the website might be off the live server

 ### Project Access
 -----------------------------------
 ##### IP address